Libensemble/libensemble/docs/platforms/frontier.rst

 Frontier_ is an HPE Cray EX exascale system located at Oak Ridge Leadership Computing Facility (OLCF).

-Each Frontier compute node contains 1 64-core AMD EPYC and 4 AMD MI250X GPUs (8 logical GPUs).
+Each Frontier compute node contains one 64-core AMD EPYC and four AMD MI250X GPUs (eight logical GPUs).

 Frontier uses the SLURM scheduler to submit jobs from login nodes to run on the compute nodes.